blendededge/soap-component-oih/README.md

 - **`dontThrowErrorFlag`** - If set, error messages will be sent to the next step rather than erroring.
 Defaults to false.

+- **`enableRebound`** - If set to `true` it will rebound http response codes 408, 423, 429, 500, 502, 503, 504 as well as DNS lookup timeouts.
+Defaults to `false`.

 - **`endpointUrl`** - A JSONata expression that executes against the message passed into the component to define the URL for the HTTP request.
 Hint: To hardcode a static URL, simply wrap it in single quotes to make it a basic JSONata expression

 - **`httpHeaders`** - An array of objects with `key` and `value` as the only properties on each. `key` is used to store the header name and `value` its value

+- **`httpReboundErrorCodes`** - An array of numbers representing http status codes to rebound on if `enableRebound` is set to `true`.
+Will override the default http response codes.

 - **`namespaces`** - An array of objects with `name` and `url`.
 This allows you to add additional namespaces to the SOAP envelope.
 Ex:
     ```